UPPER SCIOTO VALLEY SCHOOLS

 RECESS

 Weather permitting, students are to plan on going outside during recess.
 No students will be allowed to loiter in the restrooms or hallways.
 Recess is an integral part of the educational process.
 It builds social and emotional skills needed for life.
 Students will be expected to go to recess daily.
-If parents choose for their child not to participate in recess due to discipline issues at school or incomplete homework/classwork, they must send a note into school making that request.
-Outside visitors are not allowed on the playground
+If parents choose for their child not to participate in recess, they must send a note into school making that request.
+If students do not use class time appropriately to complete assignments or repeatedly fail to demonstrate RAMS expectations, they may lose the opportunity to participate in some/all of their recess time.
+Outside visitors are not allowed on the playground.

 SEARCH AND SEIZURE